• Home /

 Getting a Lower Mortgage Rate: A Real World Example

-Imagine a first-time home buyer writing an offer to buy their first home.
+Imagine a first-time home buyer submitting an offer on their first home.

-Their financing is pre-approved by a mortgage company, but the buyer is nervous for payment shock.
-They have already worked to improve their credit score and earned a 60-point increase, giving them access to lower mortgage rates.
+The buyer has pre-approval from a mortgage lender but is concerned about payment shock.
+They improved their credit score, earning a 60-point increase, which gave them access to lower rates.

 Common Questions About Getting A Lower Mortgage Rate